 Excuses can become major — yet, avoidable — obstacles for people looking to change up their professions or positions.
 They limit your confidence, your resilience, and your enthusiasm.
 They can make you believe that your goals are unattainable.

-Excuses are simply negative and fearful thoughts that limit you from being who you really are, because you’re too focused on other people’s expectations or what you believe other people may think of you.
-They stop you from hoping, from dreaming, from acting or, in this case, applying for that dream role.
+Excuses are simply negative and fearful thoughts that limit you from being who you really are because you’re too focused on other people’s expectations or what you believe other people may think of you.
+They stop you from hoping, dreaming, acting, or, in this case, applying for that dream role.
 It can feel like paralysis.
 Excuses and procrastination actually end up causing you more stress and more negativity.
 You want to move forward, to grow, yet you’re stuck in your own fear.
 So let’s conquer those excuses, shall we?

 Channel the power of positive thinking

 So, how can you harness your positive emotions to banish excuses during the job hunt?
-Here are five tips to give yourself the positive edge.
+Here are five tips to give yourself a positive edge.

 1. Collect your positive thoughts

-I’m a big (okay, huge!) fan of developing a positive thinking habit, like a daily top five list.
+I’m a big (OK, huge!) fan of developing a positive thinking habit, like a daily top five list.
 Every day, write down five positive things.
 I’m not talking about the roof over your head or the nourishing meal on your plate.
-I’m talking about the people, experiences, things, happenings and tools that you’re grateful for each day.
+I’m talking about the people, experiences, things, happenings, and tools that you’re grateful for each day.